Website & Online Security

 • If you do not have expertise in internet security, hire one.
 You don’t need one full-time, but they are important for occasional security checks.
 It is critical to hire a security expert after a breach.

-• Have a security software expert set up the software settings on all your devices.
-If you go through a device’s security settings and aren’t sure what every option does or doesn’t do, you might open up to a security breach.
+• Have a security software expert set up the settings on all your devices.
+If you go through a device’s security settings and aren’t sure what every option does or doesn’t do, you might open up to a breach.

 • In addition, have someone who knows security review all suspicious emails any time there is a change and regularly do this.
 Just responding or clicking on links in the email to find out what they are is risky.